spo0ds/Journey-to-become-a-Blockchain-Engineer/Day18/Day18.md

 **Metadata**

-This is where metadat and token URI come in.So if you know anything about ethereum, you know that sometimes gas prices gets pretty high.Especially when it comes to storing a lot of space, it can get really really expensive.So one of your first question might be "Are they storing these images and these art pieces on chain?" and the answer is sometimes.Back when they're coming up with NFTs and artists were deploying stuff, the ETH devs and the artists realize that if they put all this art on chain it's gonna be incredibly expensive.So to get around this what they did put in the standard what's called the token uri.
+This is where metadata and token URI come in.So if you know anything about ethereum, you know that sometimes gas prices gets pretty high.Especially when it comes to storing a lot of space, it can get really really expensive.So one of your first question might be "Are they storing these images and these art pieces on chain?" and the answer is sometimes.Back when they're coming up with NFTs and artists were deploying stuff, the ETH devs and the artists realize that if they put all this art on chain it's gonna be incredibly expensive.So to get around this what they did put in the standard what's called the token uri.

 **Token URI**